itsciccio/project-greed/README.md

    - Stage 5 (Load Stage) shows category-based credit requirements instead of specific items
    - Click any item requirement to search for it and automatically close the modal
    - Click outside the modal or use the close button (X) to dismiss
+6. **Watch Live Twitch Stream** (Optional):
+   - A compact Twitch stream panel appears in the top-right corner when the streamer is live
+   - The panel automatically opens when the stream goes live and closes when offline
+   - When live: The panel shows the live stream with a pulsing "LIVE" indicator and cannot be closed
+   - When offline: The panel is closed by default, but can be opened manually to see the offline message
+   - A toggle button in the top-right shows "LIVE" (pulsing purple) when live or "OFFLINE" (gray) when offline
+   - Click the toggle button to manually open/close the stream panel
+   - Stream status is checked automatically every 60 seconds

 ## Examples